KIM KUK-GI

 Read more about the persecution of Christians in North Korea.

-(CNN, Hankyoreh, NK News, Release International, Voice of the Martyrs Korea, World Watch Monitor, Yonhap News Agency)
+(CNN, Hankyoreh, NK News, Release International, USCIRF, Voice of the Martyrs Korea, World Watch Monitor, Yonhap News Agency)

 Photo: Internationale Gesellschaft für Menschenrechte